armansj/mobile_game_controller/README.md

 # mobile_game_controller

-Project that control game with mobile
+controlling windows game with mobile and using mobile sensor for mouse functionality
 ## Getting Started

-This project is a starting point for a Flutter application.
+I connect mobile with web socket to python program that helo me to take control of game in other device with help of py directinput.
+This is server side code for sending mobile data to other device.

 A few resources to get you started if this is your first Flutter project: